 Mom and Dad’s Music is an independent guitar shop in Clarksville, Tennessee, and an online retailer of stringed instruments, amplifiers, accessories, and parts.
-We specialize in used and vintage American made guitars, basses, and amps, and have knowledge and interest in gear of all ages from companies such as Ampeg, Danelectro, Epiphone, ESP, Fender, Gibson, Gretsch, Guild, Harmony, Jerry Jones, Martin, Marshall, National, Paul Reed Smith, Rickenbacker, Sho-Bud, Silvertone, Squier, Taylor, Vox and many other fine brands and builders.
+We specialize in used and vintage American made guitars, basses, and amps (check out some of our Past Favorites!), and have knowledge and interest in gear of all ages from companies such as Ampeg, Danelectro, Epiphone, ESP, Fender, Gibson, Gretsch, Guild, Harmony, Jerry Jones, Kay, Kustom, Martin, Marshall, National, Orange, Paul Reed Smith, Rickenbacker, Sho-Bud, Silvertone, Squier, Supro, Taylor, Vox and many other fine brands and builders.
 We are a dealer for new instruments made by Guild and Rivolta and new pedals built by Dunlop, EarthQuaker Devices, Electro-Harmonix, Ernie Ball, JHS Pedals, MXR, and Old Blood Noise Endeavors.
 We also have a fine selection of (and truly, deeply love) Souldier straps.

-Our shop is located in Historic Downtown Clarksville on Public Square which is walking distance from the Cumberland River, The Customs House Museum, Roxy Theatre, and many wonderful restaurants and retail shops.
+Our shop is located at 230 Tenth St just on the edge of Downtown Clarksville and down the road from Austin Peay University, the Cumberland River, The Customs House Museum, Roxy Theatre, and many wonderful restaurants and retail shops.

 Mom and Dad’s Music is always looking to buy, consign and trade instruments, amplifiers, pedals, parts, and accessories.
 Our appraisal service is available for single instruments or entire collections and we offer affordable, quality repair services on instruments, amplifiers, and pedals.
 Please feel free to reach out if you have something that may be of interest and contact us with any questions you may have about our instruments or yours.